 Fearful Symmetry: William Blake’s The Tyger

-By Last Updated: February 28, 2024Views: 3865
+By Last Updated: October 7, 2024Views: 4476

-On the most recent episode of the Collected Edition I and my co-host Brian Reese discuss the classic Spider-Man story Kraven’s Last Hunt also known as “Fearful Symmetry” the title of which comes from the 1794 poem by William Blake called The Tyger.
+On an episode of the Collected Edition I and my co-host Brian Reese discuss the classic Spider-Man story Kraven’s Last Hunt also known as “Fearful Symmetry” the title of which comes from the 1794 poem by William Blake called The Tyger.
 After recording the episode I was compelled to dig out my William Blake collection and read the poem again and as always it does not disappoint.

 The Tyger is one of the best known of Blake’s poems and one of the few to actually gain some notoriety during his lifetime.
 A deceptively simple poem of the surface – just six stanzas four lines long in a basic meter – but it belies a deeper meaning within it.
 Blake was a poet, painter, and print-maker with philosophical and mystical leanings.
 (In fact his books combine art and prose in such an intricate and complex way you could say Blake was the first graphic novelist and possibly the inventor of comics.)
 Although largely unnoticed in his day he has since become recognized as one of the most powerful and profound writers of the Romantic Age (or perhaps pre-Romantic Age if you want to get technical, which I don’t).
 Now Blake’s ideas and themes are far to complex and nuanced to do justice in this short synopsis, but that being said I will attempt something brief in order to give some background on The Tyger.